Testing the consistency of the resonant wave interaction approximation with simulated dynamics of idealized 2D internal

-Many of our results, while carefully derived, rely on the adequacy and relevance of the direct numerical simulations employed here.
-The idealizations employed here, including the double periodic 2d domain, are similar to those used in recent simulations of internal ocean waves \cite[][]{Sugiyama-Niwa-Hibiya-2009:numerically, Eden-Chouksey-Olbers-2019:mixed, Chen-Chen-Liu-et-al-2019:can}.
-Yet the simulations still span a range of no more than 1--2 orders of magnitude of wavenumbers that are not dominated by the numerical model viscosity and do not include the Coriolis force.
-None of these limitations would necessarily mean that the RWIA should not be consistent with the simulation results, given that the measure of the nonlinearity ($\epsilon$ above) is very small for all our simulations, and this weak nonlinearity is the basis for the slowness assumption used in all derivations of the RWIA.
-Our findings, while perhaps only suggestive due to the limited numerical resolution, call for further testing of the assumptions underlying the RWIA in more sophisticated simulations following the methodology outlined here.
+We note that none of the idealizations used here and model limitations would necessarily mean that the RWIA should not have applied to our simulation results, given that the measure of the nonlinearity ($\epsilon$ above) is very small for all our simulations and this weak nonlinearity is the basis for the slowness assumption used in all derivations of the RWIA.
+Our findings, while only suggestive due to the limited numerical resolution and idealized setting, call for further testing of the assumptions underlying the RWIA in more sophisticated and realistic simulations following the methodology outlined here.

-\acknowledgments We thank Kraig Winters for making the code of flow\_solve available, and Yulin Pan, Nicolas Grisouard, and Oliver Buhler for helpful comments and discussions.
-ET thanks the Weizmann Institute for its hospitality during parts of this work, and has been funded by the NSF Climate Dynamics Program (joint NSF/NERC) grant AGS-1924538.
+\textbf{Acknowledgments.} We thank Kraig Winters for making the code of flow\_solve available, and Yulin Pan, Nicolas Grisouard, and Oliver Buhler for helpful comments and discussions.
+ET thanks the Weizmann Institute for its hospitality during parts of this work and has been funded by the NSF Climate Dynamics Program (joint NSF/NERC) grant AGS-1924538.
 GB thanks Ester Levi for a lifelong inspiration.